timiostimiop/ETHEREAL_PWN/README.md

 Simple ethereal hax updated.
-Ethereal made heavy use of VMP's virtualization & mutation but in the end the developer failed to implement it properly.
+Ethereal made heavy use of VMP's virtualization & mutation but in the end the developer failed to implement it properly. latest updated the developer decided to add some auth checks, yet unvirtualized again.

 Add minhook from nuget , Compile in Release x64 , Inject that dll & afterwards inject ethereal.dll.